-Following the complete success of the festival, Cincinnati’s First Lady, Maria Longworth Nichols embarked on a campaign to stage a May Festival of orchestral and choral music.
+Following the complete success of the June 1870 festival, Cincinnati’s First Lady, Maria Longworth Nichols embarked on a campaign to stage a May Festival of orchestral and choral music.
 Nichols represented the combined best of Cincinnati and New York City, in that she was the granddaughter of the city’s richest man, millionaire real estate magnate Joseph Longworth, and had married the art critic for the New York Evening Post, George Ward Nichols, whom her father had initially brought to Cincinnati to catalog his vast art collection.
 She had modeled her plans for a May Festival after the famous Triennial Music Festivals in Birmingham, England, and more than likely was inspired by Boston’s famous Handel and Hayden Society triennial festivals initiated to celebrate its Golden Jubilee in 1865.
-It was decided after the success of the Jubilee to repeat the festival in May 1868, and it was once again scheduled for May 1871 In the meanwhile, Boston had also celebrated the end of the Civil War with its recent National Peace Jubilee of June 1-19, 1869, housed in the temporary Temple of Peace, the largest building in the country, erected on Copley Square that held 50,000 and featured over 11,000 performers.
+It was decided after the success of the Jubilee to repeat the festival in May 1868, and it was once again scheduled for May 1871.
+In the meanwhile, Boston had also celebrated the end of the Civil War with its recent National Peace Jubilee of June 1-19, 1869, housed in the temporary Temple of Peace, the largest building in the country, erected on Copley Square that held 50,000 and had featured over 11,000 performers.
 Nichols needed a big name to put her festival on the national map and determined to offer New York’s maestro Theodore Thomas, America’s leading orchestra conductor, the position as the Festival’s Music Director.

 6.4.
 THEODORE THOMAS AND HIS ORCHESTRA